 This course is an in-depth introduction to key figures and movements in Contemporary Theory, with an emphasis on live theorists working today.
-We will read essays (mainly from The Norton Anthology of Theory and Criticism) and books by theorists such as Freud, Lacan, Kristeva, and Žižek (psychoanalysis); Derrida (deconstruction); Foucault (cultural theory); Benjamin (Marxist theory); Deleuze; Said (post-colonial theory); Butler (feminism) and Mulvey (feminist film theory); along with Badiou, Nancy, Ranciere, and Agamben.
-You do not need to have studied Theory prior to taking this course.
-One required mid-term paper (6 pages) and a final paper (10 pages).
+We will read essays (some from The Norton Anthology of Theory and Criticism) and books by theorists such as Freud, Lacan, Kristeva, and Žižek (psychoanalysis); Derrida (deconstruction); Barthes, Foucault (cultural theory); Benjamin (Marxist theory); Deleuze; Said (post-colonial theory); Cixous, Butler (feminism/gender theory); along with Badiou, Nancy, Ranciere, and Agamben.
+No prior experience with Theory is necessary.
+One required mid-term paper (6 pages) and a final paper (12 pages).

 This course will acquaint you with the essential resources to carry out the central tasks of literary scholarship.
 Bibliography (broadly defined as the investigation of the production, dissemination, collection, location, and identification of literary artifacts) is indispensable to scholarship and criticism of all kinds, just as a critical sensibility guides our choice of what books to look for.
 You will be guided through the reference works and databases available in the Boston College library and others, discuss the goals, purposes, and future of the field of literary studies, and produce an original project based on archival sources.